realpega/free-fire-api/README.md

 | `key`     | string | Yes      | Buy Key from https://t.me/TrueClasher4                  |

-📚 **Purpose of the API**

-The primary purpose of providing this free API is to enhance the Free Fire community experience.
-Garena Free Fire does not offer official account information APIs, so this custom solution aims to fill that gap, providing players and developers with valuable account data

-🧩 **(Some of🤫) Frameworks and Libraries Used**
-- **Flask**: A micro web framework for Python to build the API endpoints.
-- **Flask-CORS**: For handling Cross-Origin Resource Sharing (CORS).
-- **PyCryptodome**: For implementing Decryption and Encryption.
-- **Requests**: For making HTTP Requests to Server.

-# 📁 Additional Information

-- This API response Does not Represent the Actual Structure Received from the Official Garena Server.
-- The Response structure is simplified in an User-Friendly Structure for the ease of understanding for Anyone at any level of Programming.
-- All images related to item IDs shown by the API response (e.g., avatars, banners, outfits, weapons) are available at `https://www.library.freefireinfo.site/icons/{item_code}.png` for the convenience of API users in their development projects.

 ### 💬 Example of a Successful Reponse May Look Like this,
 ```json
 {